 Curb Pop Technology

 Wait, huh?
 What on earth is that?
 Have you ever tried to “pop” your travel strollers over a curb, only to be left with a twinge in your back and a headache?
 Yeah, the quintessential curb pop isn’t always easy, but it is with the Mountain Buggy Nano.
-This compact travel stroller is cleverly designed with curb pop technology that allows you to pop onto any curbside in seconds.
+This compact travel stroller is cleverly designed with curb pop technology, allowing you to pop onto any curbside in seconds.

 #4: Kolcraft - Cloud Plus Lightweight Stroller (Best Low Cost)